 With funding from The Mother Cabrini Foundation, NYFC and ACS partnered to provide vital support services to parents with intellectual or developmental disabilities involved with the NYC child welfare system.

-In this pilot, NYFC and ACS’ Developmental Disabilities Unit partnered with Sinergia to provide service coordination for these parents, including those with court involvement who are working towards reunification.
+In this pilot, NYFC and ACS’ Developmental Disabilities Unit partner with Sinergia to provide service coordination for these parents, including those with court involvement who are working towards reunification.

 Through Drama: Developing Positive Pathways For Lives Through Expressive Arts